pioz/reactrails/README.md

 The important part is that, when ReactRails `react_loader.js` runs in the browser, `globalThis.ReactRailsComponents` already contains your components.

+This file is also built for SSR at the default path `app/assets/builds/ssr/index.js`, but you can change this location in the `config/initializers/reactrails.rb` configuration file.
+If you do so, make sure to update the output path accordingly in the `build:ssr` script within your `package.json`.

 ### Render components in Rails views

 Reactrails provides a single helper method: